How to Keep Your Drains Clean and Prevent Future Blockages

 1. Make use of a hair catcher

-2. Dispose of your kitchen waste
+2. Properly dispose of kitchen garbage

-3. Perform routine Maintenance cleaning
+3. Conduct routine check-ups and maintenance cleaning

-5. Contact a professional
+5. Get a professional to help you.

 Don’ts

-1. Do not use drain cleaners that contain chemicals.
+1. Don’t use chemical drain cleaners

-2. Do not flush items that aren’t decomposable down the toilet
+2. Don’t flush anything that is not decomposable down the toilet

 3. Do not ignore warnings